-In an ideal world each and every one of your customers will always be happy with the items they purchase from your store.
+In an ideal world, each and every one of your customers will always be happy with the items they purchase from your store.
 Whether it’s brick and mortar or an eCommerce, it’s important for stores to have a return policy just in case someone is unhappy or changes their mind about an item.
-With a digital shop the return process is a bit more time consuming than with a regular store that you can just walk in to.
-If a person places an order online and then they receive it but want to return the item, they need to get a return shipping label, send it out to a delivery service and it can take days for the company to get the product back and assess if there is damage and then process the return.
+With a digital shop, the return process is a bit more time-consuming than with a regular store that you can just walk into.
+If a person places an order online and then receives it but wants to return the item, they need to get a return shipping label and send it out to a delivery service and it can take days for the company to get the product back and assess if there is damage and then process the return.
 So if you’ve got a Shopify eCommerce site and want to be prepared for possible returns from customers keep reading to see what you’ll need to do.

 How Can I Issue a Refund for an Item from my Shopify Shop?

 Issuing a refund back to a customer is actually pretty simple.
 Just follow the steps below to complete the process.

 - First, go to your Shopify dashboard and click “Orders”.